Mquinton28/ecommerce_project/README.md

 Research Questions to Answer:

-1. By state, which areas are using ecommerce more vs. in-person shopping?
+1. Do certain states in the U.S use ecommerce more than in-person shopping?
+    Null:
+        - If location relates to ecommerce and in-person shopping trends, then eccomerce trends will be affected.
+    Alt:
+        - If location does not relates to ecommerce and in-person shopping trends, then eccomerce trends will not be affected.

 2. Top five products in each state
 3. Search vs. purchase of products?
 4. Demographically, what do typical ecommerce customers look like